Academic Success Program

 Priority Registration

-Required Components - Receive a $100 scholarship and Priority Fall Registration for completion
+Receive a $100 scholarship and Priority Registration for completion

-- Accept the invitation to join Persistence and Academic Services in Canvas (see your UWF email for a separate invitation)
+- Accept the invitation to join Persistence and Academic Services in Canvas (see your UWF email for the invitation to join this Canvas "class")

 - Complete the 4 required modules with a final “grade” of 80% or higher in Canvas